cds-snc/gcds-docs/src/en/components/textarea/design.md

 ### Write error messages for required text areas

-- Use <a href="/en/components/error-message">error messages</a> to address missing and invalid entries.
+- Use [error messages](/en/components/error-message/) to address missing and invalid entries.
-- Write an error message for all required inputs.
-If a field is optional, avoid using an error message.
+- Write an [error message](/en/components/error-message/) for all required inputs.
+If a field is optional, avoid using an [error message](/en/components/error-message/).
 - Avoid blaming the person using the product.
 Instead, tell them exactly what to do to move forward.